Devidian/docker-spaceengineers/README.md

 - **VRage Remote Client**
   - I personally could not manage to connect with te remote client, if anyone gets a connection please tell me (and maybe how you fixed it)
-- **Error: No IP assigned.**
-  - This is an issue in the official dedicated server files that can only be fixed by keen [see this issue](https://github.com/KeenSoftwareHouse/SpaceEngineers/issues/611) FOOTNOTE: I have added a check to kill it for quicker restart.
-MIGHT BE RESOLVED SINCE WINE7
-- **No Mod download**
-  - Currently (01/2023) its not possible to download mods, all workarounds did not work so far